MARKET SNAPSHOT: Dow On Track To Resume Record Run After Taking A Breather

 Which stocks look like key movers?

-Shares in Intel Corp.(INTC) were little changed in premarket trading after CEO Brian Krzanich delivered a speech at CES late Monday.
+Shares in Intel Corp.(INTC) dipped 0.3% in premarket trading after CEO Brian Krzanich delivered a speech at CES late Monday.
 He detailed advances in virtual reality and other technologies, while also addressing the dark cloud hanging over chip makers (http://www.marketwatch.com/story/intel-ceo-notes-dark-cloud-of-concern-at-ces-moves-onto-a-vision-for-the-future-2018-01-09).

-Supermarket chain Supervalu Inc.(SVU) could see active trading as it's among the companies expected to post earnings before the open.
+Supermarket operator Supervalu Inc.(SVU) could see active trading as it's among the companies expected to post earnings before the open.

 What are other assets doing?